Westfield Valley Fair: Expansion

 In early 2015, Westfield unveiled a new proposal for a $1.1 billion expansion, which called for the addition of a three-level 150000 sqft Bloomingdale's department store, a Showplace Icon luxury cinema, and the addition 500022 sqft of new interior shop space, adding over 100 new stores, including an outdoor restaurant collection fronting Stevens Creek Boulevard, and 3,000+ new parking spaces.

+In 2019, the Showplace ICON cinema became the first tenant of the I. Magnin replacement building, followed by a Bowlero bowling alley, which opened in 2023.

-The expansion and Bloomingdale's had its grand opening on March 5, 2020, creating a third interior thoroughfare and an outdoor dining district.
+On March 5, 2020, the expansion and Bloomingdale's had its grand opening, creating a third interior thoroughfare and an outdoor dining district.
 Several retailers opened in the months following the expansion, including relocated and larger Apple and Tiffany & Co. flagship retail stores, with a 45000 sqft Eataly food hall and market planned for the wing as well.
 Eataly opened on June 16, 2022.

+Pandemic

+By 2023, the mall had fully recovered from the COVID-19 pandemic and with the opening of its new expansion saw sales rise to 66% over 2019 levels.

+The mall's prosperity came at the expense of San Francisco's Union Square and its sibling mall Westfield San Francisco Centre to the north, which lost many retailers who either moved to or preferred to remain operating in Northern California only at Valley Fair.

-The mall's first movie theatre was a Showplace Icon cinema that opened in 2019.
-It closed in June 2024, after parent company Kerasotes Theatres ceased operations and closed all locations.
+In June 2024, the Showplace ICON cinema closed, after parent company Kerasotes Theatres ceased operations and closed all locations.
 Alamo Drafthouse took over the location and opened a theatre in June 2025.

+Shooting

+On November 28, 2025, around 5:40 pm (17:40 PT), a shooting occurred during Black Friday sales at the mall.
+The San Jose Police Department (SJPD) said the shooting was "an isolated incident" and not an active shooter.

+Three people suffered gunshot wounds and were taken to the hospital, with mayor Matt Mahan announcing on X: "My prayers are with these victims and I know our officers are doing everything they can to find the person responsible and hold them accountable."

+The three victims were a man, woman, and 16-year-old girl, all with non-life-threatening gunshot wounds.
+Investigations by the San Jose Police Department indicate that the shooting suspect was in a verbal argument with the male victim, before then pulling out a gun and firing.
+The girl and woman are thought to have been hit by stray gunfire.

+The mall reopened the following day at noon, with mall security opening a temporary lost-and-found for patrons to "pick up the belongings they left behind during the emergency."
+The incident was later determined by police to be a "gang-related altercation".
+On December 1, 2025, the SJPD arrested a suspect in the shooting.